If only LinkedIn had an “Annoying” Button…

 6. I Endorsed You, So Please Endorse Me

 The Skills section on LinkedIn is a place where you can showcase your expertise & core-skills, and others (presumably people with whom you have worked with) can endorse you.
 It is an easier way for others to recommend you without having to write a lengthy Recommendation.

 However, we constantly get endorsements on our skills from people we have never worked with or done business with.

 Thank you very much for that.
 I appreciate your gesture Dear Stranger!!.

-Then , they turn around and send you a note asking for your to endorse all their skills.
-It is a the social version of “I scratch your back, so you scratch my back”.
+Then, they turn around and send you a note asking you to endorse all their skills.
+It is the social version of “I scratch your back, so you scratch my back”.
 I personally find this unethical, I am uncomfortable endorsing someone I have not worked with.
 I feel cornered when people endorse me and then ask me to endorse them.

 7. Posting Links & Announcements on LinkedIn Publishing

-However, some users post things that do not have any value or relevance to the readers .
-For example, some users post an advertisement of their products.
+However, some users post things that do not have any value or relevance to the readers.
+For example, some users post an advertisement for their products.
 LinkedIn Publishing is not an advertorial.
 Give people value first.

 Some even post their resumes or job status on LinkedIn Publishing.
-I recently saw an user post that she is looking for a job.
-I have mentioned before that LinkedIn is a great avenue for job-hunting, however posting it on the Publishing section makes it unprofessional and even desperate.
+I recently saw a user post that she is looking for a job.
+I have mentioned before that LinkedIn is a great avenue for job-hunting, however, posting it on the Publishing section makes it unprofessional and even desperate.